eassmann/prima.py/README.md

 This is a wrapper script for [Maurits Haverkort's `SpaghettiPrimavera.f90`] (http://www.cpfs.mpg.de/haverkort/spaghetti_primavera).
-It produces the same kind of plots but should provide a simple interface.
+It produces the same kind of plots but should provide a simpler interface.
 Like `SpaghettiPrimavera.f90`, it needs a `$case.qtl` and a `$case.klist_band` file; furthermore it reads `$case.struct` if present.